Best Nylon String Guitar - Classical, Flamenco & Modern - Sub $1000

 Street Price:

 The Yamaha C40 has been the best classical guitar for beginners for decades, and rightly so.
-It gets the most recommendations from teachers and continues to be the perennial classical guitar for novices.
+It gets the most teacher recommendations and continues as the perennial classical guitar for novices.

 On paper, it doesn't offer anything out of the ordinary.
 It just bears the expected characteristics of a classical guitar, including the body shape, nut width, scale length, and string height.
 But thanks to Yamaha's penchant for build quality and attention to detail, they have made a seemingly ordinary instrument, into a consistent market favorite.

-This good build quality translates to good playability, easy enough for beginners, and can also handle advanced techniques used by experienced musicians.
+This good build quality translates to good playability, is easy enough for beginners, and can also handle advanced techniques experienced musicians use.

-Given its price, there can be inconsistencies with the fretwork and setup, but mine was properly set up so I didn't really experience the problem personally.
+Given its price, there can be inconsistencies with the fretwork and setup.
+Thankfully, my guitar was adequately set up, so I didn’t experience the problem personally.
 I never even had any work done on the guitar work after that.

-It also has a balanced sound with good clarity and projection, and it feels responsive to how strong or soft the strings are plucked.
-My main gripe with it is its lack of sustain, volume dips quickly after playing a note.
+It has a good balanced sound with clarity and projection.
+It feels responsive to the dynamics of your playing.
+My main gripe is its lack of sustain, and volume dips quickly after playing a note.

-Longevity is another common reason why the C40 is one of the most universally recommended beginner guitars.
-The Yamaha C40 that I used back when I was enrolled in classical guitar studies is still playable.
-Many teachers, myself included, have years' worth of good stories to tell about the instrument.
+Longevity is another big reason why the C40 is one of the most universally recommended beginner guitars.
+My decades old Yamaha C40 is still very playable to this day.
+Many teachers, myself included, have years’ worth of good stories to tell about the instrument.

-And up to this day, the C40 is still the talk of the town when it comes to classical guitar deals.
+And to this day, the C40 is still the talk of the town regarding classical guitar deals.

-It is easily one of the best classical guitars in terms of popularity and widespread use.
+It is easily one of the best classical guitars in popularity and widespread use.

-Note that this nylon string guitar is not what comes to mind for professional playing.
-But it is one of the great classic guitars when it comes to classical guitars and nylon string guitars in general.
+Note that this nylon string guitar is different from what comes to mind for professional playing.
+But it is one of the great classic guitars for classical and nylon string guitars.

-Whether you specifically want to learn Classical Guitar, or you simply want to learn guitar in general, you can't go far wrong with the world's best nylon guitar for students, the Yamaha C40.
+Whether you specifically want to learn Classical Guitar or you want to learn guitar in general, you can’t go far wrong with the world’s best nylon guitar for students, the Yamaha C40.

 • Top: Laminated Spruce